betalgo/openai/Readme.md

 ## Changelog
+### 6.7.1
+* Introduced support for Whisper.
+* Grateful thanks to @shanepowell for contributing RetrieveFileContent.
+* Resolved an issue that was causing problems with the tokenizer.
+A clean build should hopefully address this.

 ### 6.7.0
 * We all beeen waiting for this moment.
 Please enjoy Chat GPT API
 * Added support for Chat GPT API
 * Fixed Tokenizer Bug, it was not working properly.

 ### 6.6.8
 * **Breaking Changes**
     * Renamed `Engine` keyword to `Model` in accordance with OpenAI's new naming convention.